ccpowers/scrabble-rs/README.md

 To play:
 Select a space on the board using the arrow keys.
 The selected space will be highlighted.
 Press the key corresponding to the tile you wish to play to play a tile.
 You can draw tiles with the `Draw` button, or exchange all current tiles with the `Exchange` button.

 There is no dictionary, or limit to where you can place your tiles.
 It's on the honor system.
+The score displayed doesn't actually account for double or triple word scores yet, sorry.

 ## Roadmap

 - Game:
 -- Finish annotating classic board
--- Add scoring algorithm
+-- Add word scores to scoring algorithm
 -- Add dictionary of allowed words
 -- Add wildcard tiles
 -- Add restrictions to only place tiles on allowed spaces